surtarso/single-file-php-file-browser/README.md

    ```

 **Security Considerations**
+>[!WARNING]

-- For basic protection, rename the `create-user` script to `.create-user` so it's hidden on the file list (**note: this doesn't hide it completely**).
+>For basic protection, rename the `create-user` script to `.create-user` so it's hidden on the file list (**note: this doesn't hide it completely**).
 It's better to move it to a location outside the web-accessible directory.

 [Back to top](#table-of-contents)